Delaware Misdemeanor Crimes by Class and Sentences

 Delaware divides misdemeanor crimes into two primary categories: Class A and B misdemeanors.
 Any crime that doesn't specify an offense level is considered an unclassified misdemeanor.
 Each misdemeanor class has a maximum sentence of incarceration and fine, described below.

-Class A misdemeanor.
-A class A misdemeanor is the most serious type of misdemeanor in Delaware, punishable by up to one year in jail and a $2,300 fine.
+Class A misdemeanors are the most serious misdemeanors in Delaware, punishable by up to one year in jail and a $2,300 fine.
 Examples include third-degree assault, violation of domestic violence protective order, unauthorized use of a vehicle (joyriding), criminal trespass of a dwelling, theft under $1,500, and offensive touching.

-Class B misdemeanor.
-Class B misdemeanors carry a sentence of incarceration up to six months and a fine up to $1,150.
+Class B misdemeanors carry up to six months of jail time and a fine of up to $1,150.
 Examples include prostitution, possession of drug paraphernalia, ticket scalping, and lewdness.

-Unclassified misdemeanors.
 An unclassified misdemeanor may be punished by up to 30 days' jail time and a $575 fine or by the penalty specified in law.
-Examples include disorderly conduct, public intoxication, possession of marijuana (quantity other than personal use), and underage gambling.
+Examples include disorderly conduct, public intoxication, possession of marijuana (quantity other than personal use), and sexual harassment.

 How Misdemeanor Sentencing Works in Delaware